Field Trips

 Note: When possible last-minute changes or cancellation of field trips will be posted on this page.

-Pre-registration with the leader is required, limit 20 participants.
+Pre-registration with the leader is required, limit 10 participants

-Registration is not required, but please email the trip leader if you plan to attend so you can receive any trip updates.
+Registration is not required.
+Please email the leader if you plan to attend to receive updates.

-A more casual evening trip, perfect for anyone hoping to beat the summer heat and who cannot get out in the mornings.
-This trip is planned with the after-work crowd in mind, but anyone interested is welcome!
-This trip may be cancelled due to weather and will not be rescheduled.
-Danada East is located at 3S501 Naperville Road, on the east side of the road, south of Butterfield Road and north of I-88.
-Those using GPS can set navigation to the Danada House.
-Plan to meet at the north end of the parking lot near the entry kiosk and area with benches and bike racks.
+Start the weekend off with a casual evening of birding.
+This trip is planned with the after-work/school crowd in mind, but anyone interested is welcome!
+Danada East is located at 3S501 Naperville Road, on the east side of the road, south of Butterfield Road and north of 1-88 (Danada House).
+Plan to meet at the north end of the parking lot near the entry kiosk with the benches and bike racks.
+This trip may be cancelled due to weather.

 Leader: William Pixler, pillwixler@gmail.com